usableUX/post/README.md

 Below are a list of things or features that we need to implement.
 If you want to jump in; edit this file with a list of things you want to be able to do.

 - Allow companies or people upload jobs directly.
-- Allow admin approve job postings
+- Allow admin approve job postings.
-- Get notified when a design job is posted
+- Get notified when a design job is posted.
-- Automatically delist a job after 45days
+- Automatically delist a job after 45days.